DL4DS/sp2024_midterm/README.md

 ## Results
 ![image](results.png)
-CIDEER
+CIDEr score is 78.70.

 Training logs with detailed scores for each epoch are provided in `demo_train.sh.e5693712` and `demo_train.sh.o5693712`

 ## Model
-This project employs the [blip-image-captioning](https://huggingface.co/Salesforce/blip-image-captioning-base) models, which is a set of pre-trained model specifically designed for image captioning tasks.
+This project employs the [blip-image-captioning](https://huggingface.co/Salesforce/blip-image-captioning-base) model, which is a set of pre-trained model specifically designed for image captioning tasks.
 It integrates visual and language understanding to generate relevant and context-aware captions.
+I choose bilp-base for a faster training process.

 ### Optimization
 - optimizer: AdamW